Breath Prayers for the Rest of Us: Advent Christ

 Standard

-embpryretThis is an embodied prayer I created for the Art of Spiritual Direction retreats at which I teach.
+embpryretThis is an embodied prayer I created for the Art of Spiritual Direction training at which I teach.
 It is based on the Lakota Native American Four Directions Prayer.

 Participants stand in a circle, facing center, where a large cross is placed.
 You can also Create a Sacred Space like the one pictured at right and use that as your central focal point.